French Present Tense 101: What You Should Know

 |il/elle/on vend||ils/elles vendent|

-2. Irregular French verbs enjoy special treatment and thus you need to individually attend each one of them.
-This nowhere means that you must go after all the French irregular words in the dictionary, but learning the most common ones will do.
+2. Irregular French verbs enjoy special treatment — you need to pay individual attention to each one.
+Don’t go after all the irregular verbs in the dictionary, though.
+Start with learning the most common.

-Here are some of the most common French irregular verbs that you must learn:
+Here are some of the most common French irregular verbs that you should learn:

 |j’ai||je suis||je vais||je fais|